fruition-partners/filesync/README.md

 - [x] add protocol support to use http:// for localhost setups
 - [x] check if the record has been updated on the server before uploading changes and warn the user and cancel the upload (basic conflict management)
 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
-- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge") for the user to help resolve the differences
+- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
 - [ ] allow upload override of server record if the user has made a merge of remote and local data

 - [ ] upgrade node binaries to latest versions (currently version "v0.8.25")
-- [ ] upgrade 3rd party node_modules (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10")
+- [ ] upgrade 3rd party node_modules (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10" run `npm outdated` for details)
-- [ ] use standard npm package.json setup to specify 3rd part node_modules
+- [x] use standard npm package.json setup to specify 3rd part node_modules